rtbrick/bngblaster/docsrc/sources/access/l2tp.rst

 RFC5515
 ~~~~~~~

-The Agent-Circuit-Id and Agent-Remote-Id AVP defined in RFC5515
+The Agent-Circuit-Id and Agent-Remote-Id AVPs defined in RFC5515
-is supported and stored for each session if received.
+are supported and stored for each session if received.
 Received
 CSUN messages are processed correctly and via the control socket,
-it is possible to send also CSURQ requests to the LAC.
+it is also possible to send CSURQ requests to the LAC.

 L2TP Commands
 ~~~~~~~~~~~~~

-The :ref:`command <api>` ``session-info l2tp-tunnels`` provides
+The :ref:`command <api>` ``l2tp-tunnels`` provides
 detailed information about L2TP tunnels.

 ``$ sudo bngblaster-cli run.sock l2tp-tunnels``